The Art of Farming

 As dedicated as he is to farming, Gruber’s life has been more than fertilizer and crop rotations.
 For over three decades, a third season occupied his thoughts and much of his time: football season.
 He holds rock star status in the community – a standing earned from his success at growing an annual crop of winning football teams.
 As head coach at Dorchester Academy, his 300th win made him the most winning coach in the SC Independent School Association’s history.
 By the finish of his 35 years at Dorchester Academy, his scoreboard showed seven state titles, 325 wins in SCISA, and close to a 5-6 record.
 That’s no small potatoes.

 What does he see for the future?
 “I don’t know.
 They say the average age of farmers in the United States is the late 60s.
 People just aren’t getting into it anymore because they know it is hard work.
 And I can’t imagine how much money it would take to start an operation if you didn’t already have your feet in it.”
+However, most people do not particularly realize that farming is the primary source of all of the foods we now consume.
+And, whether it is livestock farming or regular wheat and rice farming, there will be no substantial advancements in the field unless young people take an interest in it.
+That is because the younger generation would be far more aware of all the agricultural and Ranch Supplies required to keep the industry thriving.

-“Most of us that do it are getting old now, and I don’t see any young people doing it.
+“Most of us that do it is getting old now, and I don’t see any young people doing it.
 There just aren’t a lot of people willing to put the time and effort that farming takes.”

 The rows are flushed with color, and the harvest awaits its debut on tables across the Lowcountry.
 For now, as long as there are men like Stanley Gruber to hold the brush, the art of farming is alive and well, and the Gruber Family CSA Farm is in good hands.
 AM